-Final performance results will differ slightly from those shown here, as the final scenarios will include a complete network of all transportation projects.
+Final performance results will differ slightly from those shown here, as the final scenarios will incorporate successful housing bonds and a complete network of all transportation projects.
 The final results will also be analyzed against the 2040 Plan horizon year.